uviclibraries/arduino/virtual_workshop_children/lucky_8-ball.md

 	} //end of loop()
 	```

-6. Once the code is in, click “**Start Simulation**”, then twist the potentiometer (the blue dial at the bottom) until you see words appear on the screen.
+6. Once the code is in, click **Start Simulation**, then twist the potentiometer (the blue dial at the bottom) until you see words appear on the screen.

     <img src="..\images\virtual_workshops\lucky_8-ball\breadboard_lcd.png" alt="breadboard lcd" style="width:480px;">